-GEOG 571 is a course offered in the Geospatial Intelligence Certificates, the Geospatial Intelligence Option in the Master of Professional Studies in Homeland Security, and the Master of Geographic Information Systems programs that are available exclusively through Penn State's World Campus.
-It is also one of the optional courses that leads to Penn State's Postbaccalaureate Certificate in GIS.
+GEOG 571 is a course offered in the Geospatial Intelligence Certificates, the Geospatial Intelligence Option in the Master of Professional Studies in Homeland Security, and the Master of Geographic Information Systems programs, available exclusively through Penn State World Campus.
+It is also one of the optional courses in Penn State's Postbaccalaureate Certificate in GIS.
 The course consists of projects, associated readings, and exams.

 As participants in a graduate-level course, students enrolled in Geography 571 should expect the grading of assignments to be based upon the following: